Dana Reeve: Illness and death

 In August 2005, ten months after the death of her husband, Reeve announced that she had been diagnosed with lung cancer.
 She had never smoked cigarettes, a primary risk factor, but early in her career often sang in bars and hotel lobbies with exposure to secondhand smoke.
-Reeve was diagnosed with non-small cell lung cancer, which is primarily seen in patients without contributing factors, such as smoking or asbestos exposure.

 In 2005, Reeve received the "Mother of the Year Award" from the American Cancer Society for her dedication and determination in raising her son after the loss of her husband.
 In her final public appearances, Reeve stated that the tumor had responded to therapy and was shrinking.
 She appeared at Madison Square Garden on January 12, 2006, and sang the Carole King song "Now and Forever" in honor of New York Rangers hockey player Mark Messier, whose number was retired that evening.

-Reeve died, aged 44, on March 6, 2006, at Memorial Sloan Kettering Cancer Center in New York City, 16 months after her husband.
+Reeve died, aged 44, on March 6, 2006, at Memorial Sloan Kettering Cancer Center in New York City, 17 months after her husband.
 On the night that she died, instead of live performers singing the national anthem at Madison Square Garden prior to the Rangers' game, a recording of Reeve singing was played.
-She arranged for her 13-year-old son, Will, to live with their next-door neighbors so he could finish school instead of being forced to move in with relatives elsewhere.
+She arranged for her orphaned 13-year-old son, Will, to live with their next-door neighbors so he could finish school instead of being forced to move in with relatives elsewhere.